Angiopteris

 Angiopteris is unique among ferns in having explosively dispersed spores, thought to be caused by the cavitation of an airspace between spore layers.
 The basal chromosome number for this genus is 2n=80.
 The type species is Angiopteris evecta.

+Angiopteris evecta has been introduced and naturalized in Hawaii, Jamaica, and parts of Central America, where it has become an invasive weed in lower elevation drainages.

+Taxonomy

+The Smith et al. classification of 2006, based on molecular phylogeny, placed Angiopteris in Marattiaceae.
+Subsequent classifications have maintained this placement.